-In a mallet finger, the fingertip droops, and it cannot straighten on its own.
-The finger is commonly thought to be jammed.
-The finger may be painful, swollen or bruised.
-Occasionally, blood collects beneath the nail.
-The nail can even become detached from beneath the skin fold at the base of the nail.
+In a mallet finger, the fingertip droops and cannot straighten on its own.
+It is often at first appearance just a “jammed finger.”
+The finger may be painful, swollen, or bruised.
+A bump may appear just below the nail on the back of the finger.

-Medical attention should be sought within the first few days after injury.
-It is especially important to seek immediate attention if there is blood beneath the nail or if the nail is detached.
+Medical attention should be sought within the first few days after the injury, especially if there is blood beneath the nail or if the nail is detached at the base.
 This may be a sign of a nail bed injury or an open (compound) fracture.
-If a mallet finger is not treated promptly, then the finger may not function properly and may cause pain.
+Injuries with even a little swelling or bruising may have a fracture.

 Surgery may be considered when a mallet finger injury has a large bone fragment or the joint is not properly aligned.
 In these cases, wires or small screws are used to realign the joint (see Figure 4).
 Surgery may also be considered if wearing a splint is difficult or was not previously successful.
 Surgery may involve applying a wire in the finger to keep it straight, stitching the tendon together or making a new tendon, or fusing the joint so it stays straight.
 Your hand surgeon will help recommend the proper treatment that is specific to you.

-©2020American Society for Surgery of the Hand
+©2022American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.Find a hand surgeon near you.